 Hero Stole My Bike: Sedgwick steals a bicycle, Danny and Willie appropriate a rowboat.
 Averted by Hilts in that his bike isn't civilian property.
-Material from the DVD points out this thefts aren't recommended for POWs, as a crime gives the foreign government an excuse to prosecute the POW as a criminal.
+Material from the DVD points out these thefts aren't recommended for POWs, as such a crime gives the foreign government an excuse to prosecute the POW as a criminal.

-Heterosexual Life Partners: Willie and Danny are very dear friends who go back a long way.
+Heterosexual Life-Partners: Willie and Danny are very dear friends who go back a long way.
 The same can be said for Barlett and Mac.

 Killed Mid-Sentence: Bartlett.
 He's wistfully telling Mac how this escape has given him a renewed sense of purpose in life, before trailing off when he notices that the Gestapo have set up machine guns.

-Make It Look Like An Accident: The 50 are reported as "shot while escaping" and not like the real thing, war crimes victims.
+Make It Look Like an Accident: The 50 are reported as "shot while escaping" and not like the real thing, war crimes victims.
 The allied prisoners are not fooled by the obvious lie and even Von Luger is ashamed by the murders.

 Meaningful Echo: "It looks, after all, as if you will see Berlin before I do."

-Minor Major Character: Group Captain Ramsey is the British senior officer but his involvement in the escape is very limited, he never intends to escape -he walks with a cane, but it's hinted that his code of duty precludes him from abandoning his post anyway- and mostly serves as Barlett's foil stating some unpleasant truths, and to receive exposition from the Germans.
+Minor Major Character: Group Captain Ramsey is the British senior officer but his involvement in the escape is very limited, he never intends to escape - he walks with a cane, but it's hinted that his code of duty precludes him from abandoning his post anyway - and mostly serves as Barlett's foil stating some unpleasant truths, and to receive exposition from the Germans.

 The cheery 4th of July party is ominously aborted when the Germans find "Tom", and to make things worse, Ives is killed a moment later trying to climb the barbed wire.